The Outwell Knoxville 7SA is a massive family tent, with a massive spec list to match.

 Here’s a quick overview video from Outwell.

 This tent is a supersized version of a great family tent layout.
-You have three zones: front porch area, inner living space, and bedrooms.
+You have three zones: the front porch area, inner living space, and bedrooms.

 The Tent’s Bedrooms